ChaseBaileyCoding/Final_Project_Bailey_Binion/README.md

 Security functions:
 Limited attempts and lockout feature (
-- After an incorrect code or potentiometer positions.
+- After an incorrect code or potentiometer positions
-- The LCD shows“Timer: _” with _ being the delay before subsequent entry attempts in seconds.
+- The LCD shows“Timer: _” with _ being the delay before subsequent entry attempts in seconds
-- The delay should be “1” until the third failed attempt, where a delay of “60” is implemented.
+- The delay should be “1” until the third failed attempt, where a delay of “60” is implemented
-- Each failed attempt after three doubles the “60” delay.
+- Each failed attempt after three doubles the “60” delay
-- With each failed attempt a buzzer will sound.
+- With each failed attempt a buzzer will sound
 - The inputted code stays on the screen after failed attempts and lockout, and the failed attempts counter resets after the safe is successfully unlocked
 - While the timer is displayed, no user inputs alter any outputs of the safe or unlock it)

 Test Process

 Input: KP
-1. "#" is pressed with an incorrect code and / or incorrect potentiometer positions once, twice, three, and four times.
+1. "#" is pressed with an incorrect code and / or incorrect potentiometer positions once, twice, three, and four times
 2. An incorrect code is imputed twice, the safe is opened, then closed, then an incorrect code is attempted again
-3. The display shows “Timer: _”
+3. The display shows “Timer: _”, with _ being an integer timer in seonds

 Results

 1. A buzzer sounds for each failed attempt.
 For the first two attempts, “Timer: 1” is displayed, on the third “Timer: 60” is displayed, and on the fourth “Timer: 120” is displayed.
-The delay integer decrements every second on the LCD, and reverts back to displaying “Passcode: ” with the previously entered code.
+The delay integer decrements every second on the LCD, and reverts back to displaying “Passcode: ” with the previously entered code
-2. The LCD screen displays “Timer: 1”, proving that the number of failed attempts resets after a successful attempt and relocking of the safe.
+2. The LCD screen displays “Timer: 1”, proving that the number of failed attempts resets after a successful attempt and relocking of the safe
 3. No user inputs can alter the LCD display, buzzer, motor, or LEDs